realityforge-experiments/gwt-router/README.md

 ## TODO:

+* If router parameters are mapped to fields then updating fields should update url.
 * Route callbacks can be sync or async.
 Optional parameter indicating the variety.
 * Routes may not terminate the search. i.e. A Route may "match" but all it does is add hooks and let matching continue.
 * Start to document router.